pkp/learning-ojs/en/install_process.md

 Bye
 ```
 In this example, the database is called ojs; the database user is called pkpuser; and the password is password (certainly not secure!).
 You will need those three pieces of information later.

+## Complete the Install from the Web

+Point your web browser to your OJS installation directory.
+You will see an OJS Installation installation page: fill in all of the form fields (including the database connection information you established previously; and under File Settings, the location of the files path you previously created) and click the Install button at the bottom of the page.

+You must configure your site's locale settings: not only the locales available for your users, but also character set options.
+If possible, change the last two from the default (shown) to "Unicode (UTF-8)".
+Unless your database server is particularly old, you should not run into any problems setting these options to Unicode.
+This will ensure better multilingual support.

+Figure 13.3.
+OJS Install: Locale Settings

+You must then specify the location of the files/ directory you previously created.

+Figure 13.4.
+OJS Install: File Settings

+Next, choose your security settings.
+This configuration option specifies how system passwords are stored.
+SHA1 is more secure than MD5, so if your PHP version is 4.3.0 or above, choose the SHA1 option.

+Figure 13.5.
+OJS Install: Security Settings

+You must then specify a username, password and email for the Administrator Account.
+After a successful install, you will use this account to log in and configure new journals; but typically, this account will not be used for the day-to-day running of a journal.

+Figure 13.6.
+OJS Install: Administrator Account

+Next is the Database Settings section.
+You must fill in the proper database connection settings: choose the correct database driver for your system; specify the correct host (normally localhost, but this could be different depending on your setup); the username and password of the database user; and the database name that they will be connecting to.
+If you have not yet created the database, then ensure that the "Create new database" checkbox remains checked; however, this option will not work if your database user does not have sufficient permissions to create databases, in which case you should create the database beforehand.

+Figure 13.7.
+OJS Install: Database Settings

+OJS Install: Database Settings

+Then choose an appropriate OAI repository identifier (the default may be sufficient), and choose the Install Open Journal Systems option if your database user can write directly to the database; or Manual Install if you need to populate the database manually.

+Figure 13.8.
+OJS Install: Finalizing Installation

+If all goes well, you will then see a success screen.

+Figure 13.9.
+OJS Install: Success

+If your config.inc.php file wasn't writable by the server, you will be prompted to copy the contents of a text field and paste it to the default config.inc.php file on the server.

+Figure 13.10.
+OJS Install: Copy config.inc.php file

+If you chose to do a Manual Install, you will be prompted to copy a series of SQL statements, which must then be executed via your SQL server.

+Figure 13.11.
+OJS Install: Manual Installation